What is Switching 2nd? | Layer 2 Switching in Networking Explained

 Switching in networking plays a fundamental role in how data moves within a local area network (LAN).
 Specifically, Layer 2 switching, also referred to as Data Link layer switching, is a lightning-fast technique for forwarding data frames based on MAC addresses.

 In this blog, we’ll decode what switching means in networking, explain how Layer 2 switches work, and explore why this method is a crucial pillar of modern IT infrastructure.
 This article is powered by NLP-focused language and rich LSI keywords to help you understand and rank better if you’re learning or blogging about networking.
+The C9200 is a reliable and secure enterprise-grade switch designed for modern network infrastructures.

 What is Switching in Networking?